Bay City Rollers: Breakthrough: 1971–1973

 After signing with Bell Records, the band release the single "Keep on Dancing", a cover of a 1965 hit by the Gentrys.
 A commercial success in the United Kingdom where it reached number nine on the national singles charts, they made appearances on BBC One's Top of the Pops as a result to assist in the promotion of the single.
 During this period, the band was fronted by Gordon "Nobby" Clark, who quit the band in 1972 in a dispute over its musical direction.
 Clark recorded an additional two songs with the band which were released, ultimately becoming non-charting singles.
-Additionally, during this period, long-term member guitarist Eric Faulkner was added to the bands lineup.
+Additionally, during this period, long-term member guitarist Eric Faulkner was added to the band's lineup.
 In mid-1973, they narrowly missed the UK Singles Chart with their fourth single, "Saturday Night".

 The band released the single "Remember (Sha-La-La-La)" which was given a "perfunctory release" in the United Kingdom as a consequence of the decision by Dick Leahy, the manager of Bell Records, to drop the band from the label following its release.
 Bell Records showed no real enthusiasm for the song, leaving the bands manager Tam Paton to visit Leahy and "beg him" to give the band "one last chance", later claiming that he believed Leahy only agreed to do so because he "felt sorry" for him.
 Furthermore, by the end of 1972, Clark had become disillusioned with the band's musical direction and decided to leave the band.
 Despite the concerns from Bell Records over the future of the band and the decision by Clark to leave, "Remember (Sha-La-La-La)" reached its peak of number six on the singles charts in the United Kingdom.